qianyu-berkeley/lifelong_learning/spark/spark_streaming_notes.md

   * Aggregation window has nothing to do with trigger time (which is the time we start processing a micro-batch)
   * time window nothing but an aggregation column
   * `Tumbling Time` window: a series of fixed size, **non-overlapping** windows
-    * if a record is late, spark would use the state information to update the right aggregation window with the record
+    * if a record is late, spark would use the saved state information to recompute and update the right aggregation window with the record based on event time

     ```python
     window_agg_df = df \